-International Journal of Interactive Multimedia and Artificial Intelligence as much as their B and C counterparts, respectively, even though they include the additional challenge of distracting images.
-It is interesting to note that a similar proportion of VC and ST users liked C[~] the most, in spite of C{ved} being particularly hard.
+The results of the most and the least preferred puzzles (Fig. 11) are also similar in both groups, despite the actual differences observed regarding actual effort.
+It is worth noticing how, regardless of the group (ST or VC), puzzles B[~] and C[~] are liked twice and three times as much as their B and C counterparts, respectively, even though they include the additional challenge of distracting images.
+It is interesting to note that a similar proportion of VC and ST users liked C[~] the most, in spite of C{vcd} being particularly hard.
 The puzzle selected as the least liked was A in both ST and VC.
-When comparing the most and least liked puzzle-wise, it can be observed that some puzzles are judged as the least liked as much (B{vec}), half as much (C{ved}), or three times as much (A{vee}) as they are preferred.
+When comparing the most and least liked puzzle-wise, it can be observed that some puzzles are judged as the least liked as much (B{vce}), half as much (C{ved}), or three times as much (A{vce}) as they are preferred.
 These observations lead to two main conclusions: players exhibited a wide variety of skills and tastes, and a notable amount of them seems to have enjoyed some of the most challenging puzzles.